jasonbrooks/statusnet-openshift-quickstart/README.md

 <tr><td>Default Admin Password</td><td>OpenShiftAdmin</td></tr>
 </table>

-Also, I should modify this setup to ensure that any uploaded files are placed on the correct, persistent openshift data directory.
-Another to do.

 To give your new planet site a web address of its own, add your desired alias:

 	rhc app add-alias -a status --alias "$whatever.$mydomain.com"